libapps/libapps-mirror/nassh/doc/app-to-ext-migration.md

 Chrome has been deprecating Chrome-specific technologies in favor of standard web platform features as they become available.
-Historically, Secure Shell has built on top of a lot of those Chrome-only features because there was no other option.
+Historically, Secure Shell has built on top of a lot of those features only available to [Chrome Apps] because there was no other option [when they were launched][Chrome Apps launch].
 As a project that has been in active development for almost a decade, and has many active users (1 million+ [7DA]'s), we need to make sure things continue to work for everyone even as the underlying platform shifts.